 In 2007, the Stallion Season Auction was moved from Middletown, Delaware to Lexington, Kentucky where it is hosted each January.

-In 2008, TCA formally affiliated with TOBA and is now the charitable arm of the organization.
+In 2008, TCA formally affiliated with the Thoroughbred Owners and Breeders Association (TOBA) and is now the charitable arm of the organization.
 TCA’s affiliation with TOBA has allowed TCA to further expand its national reach and provides the continuity needed to carry on its mission into the future.
-Additionally, TOBA provides TCA with significant administrative and general operating support.

 As a direct result of the annual Stallion Season Auction, TCA has granted funds to over 200 Thoroughbred industry related non-profit organizations.
 The Stallion Season Auction is TCA’s largest fundraiser and is made possible by the generosity of stallion owners, sponsors and other donors.